ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 There were a few smaller clusters and we'll get onto them in the next post, when we'll practice topic modelling algorithms.
 Standby for the link!

-For now, here are the top 2,400+ bigram edges in the gcfboardr dataset:
+For now, here are 2,500 bigram edges in the gcfboardr dataset:

 ![center](/figs/2017-4-27-ngrams_correlation_green_climate_fund/bcors2-1.png)